 After researching the World of Work (step two) and potentially gaining work experience as an intern or volunteer (step three), you’re ready for the fourth step in our Career Planning model, Decision Making.

-- Make an appointment with an ICC adviser to discuss your plans, the research you've done on options, internships opportunities you are interested in exploring and to share your thoughts and plans.
+- Make an appointment with an ICC advisor to discuss your plans, the research you've done on options, internships opportunities you are interested in exploring and to share your thoughts and plans.

 - Identify where you are now and where you want to be.